Periodontal Residents Membership Eligibility and Benefits

 How much is Academy membership and what kind of payment does the Academy accept?

 The 2014 dues rate for Student members is $121.
-The Academy accepts both Visa and MasterCard.
+The Academy accepts American Express, Visa, and MasterCard.
 Payment of dues is required when the membership application is submitted.
 Applications received on or after

 The most important thing is not to let your Academy membership lapse.
 Student members have several options following graduation.
 Academy Bylaws allow Student members to transfer member categories without paying an application fee.